2nd Security Force Assistance Brigade

-The 2nd Security Force Assistance Brigade (2nd SFAB) is a security force assistance formation - a Security Force Assistance Brigade - of the United States Army.
-It is based in Fort Bragg, North Carolina, under the Security Force Assistance Command.
+The 2nd Security Force Assistance Brigade (2nd SFAB) was a security force assistance formation - a Security Force Assistance Brigade - of the United States Army.
+It was based in Fort Bragg, North Carolina, under the Security Force Assistance Command.
 Security Force Assistance Brigades are the dedicated conventional organizations for conducting security force assistance around the world.

 In March 2021 the brigade was announced to be aligned with United States Africa Command.
+It focused on training counterparts in the Middle East and Africa.
+The brigade was disbanded on Wednesday, November 26, 2025 at Fort Bragg, NC.

 Formation

-The 2nd Brigade was established on 29 November 2018, upon return of the 1st Security Force Assistance Brigade from Afghanistan; the 2nd Security Force Assistance Brigade was scheduled to rotate in Afghanistan in Spring 2019, with assistance of some elements of the 1st SFAB.
+The 2nd SFAB was established on 29 November 2018, upon the return of the 1st Security Force Assistance Brigade from Afghanistan.
+It was scheduled to rotate in Afghanistan in Spring 2019, with assistance of some elements of the 1st SFAB.

-According to Army officials, the 2nd SFAB was to report to its first combat training centre rotation in January [2019] as a culmination of its ongoing training.
+The 2nd SFAB was planned to report to its first combat training centre rotation in January [2019] as the culmination of its ongoing training.

 Each SFAB would have a regional focus and its capabilities would enable it to perform with minimal cultural and regional orientation.

 Soldiers of the Brigade underwent training for a month at Fort Benning with the Military Advisor Training Academy, before receiving additional training in foreign languages, foreign weapons, cultural mediation, culture and other fields.

-Composition

-Each Security Force Assistance Brigade consists of about 800 senior and noncommissioned officers.

-According to Drew Brooks from The Fayetteville Observer, members of the brigade are picked on voluntary basis among the best soldiers of other units across the Army.
-While not all personnel in the Brigade are meant to be advisors, all personnel are meant to be able to deploy.
-According to SOF News, the brigade requires over seventy different military occupational specialties, including infantry, medics, intelligence analysts, and logistics personnel.